Nearly $k$-distance sets: Introduction

 \section{Introduction}

 Let us start with some definitions.
 We call any point set that determines at most $k$ distances a {\it $k$-distance set}.
-Let us denote by $m_k(d)$ the cardinality of the largest $k$-distance set in $\mathbb R^d$.
-It is easy to see that $m_1(d)=d+1$ and $m_k(1) = k+1$.
-Let $T(n,s)$ denote the number of edges in a {\it balanced complete $s$-partite graph} on $n$ vertices, i.e., a graph whose vertices are partitioned into $k$ groups of size $\lfloor n/s\rfloor$ or $\lceil n/s\rceil$, and two vertices are connected by an edge if and only if they belong to different groups.
-A set $P$ is {\it separated} if $\|p_1-p_2\|\geq 1$ for any $p_1\neq p_2\in P$.
+We denote by \emph{$m_k(d)$ the cardinality of the largest $k$-distance set in $\mathbb R^d$}.
+A {\it balanced complete $s$-partite graph} on $n$ vertices is a graph whose vertices are partitioned into $k$ groups of size $\lfloor n/s\rfloor$ or $\lceil n/s\rceil$, and in which two vertices are connected by an edge if and only if they belong to different groups.
+We denote by $T(n,s)$ the number of edges in a balanced complete $s$-partite graph on $n$ vertices.
+A set $P\subseteq \mathbb{R}^d$ is {\it separated} if $\|p_1-p_2\|\geq 1$ for any $p_1, p_2\in P$ with $p_1\neq p_2$.
 Let us formulate the main result of this paper.